Subscribe

 Infrastructure

 Lawmakers allocated $150 million of federal funds for broadband improvement, to start fixing a system that left many unable to learn or work from home over the past 15 months.
 Another $115 million from the feds will go toward clean water, and $50 million will support climate action.
 These are entrenched state problems requiring large-scale investments.
+The pandemic might be ending, but a lot of work remains to create a Vermont that works for everyone.

 The need for more permanent, affordable housing also became apparent during the pandemic, with over 1,600 Vermont households currently needing emergency hotels.
 The budget invests $144 million of federal and state money in Vermont’s housing infrastructure, to bring new and badly needed affordable units on-line.